Skip to main content

 Start Here

-Best 36-Inch Professional Ranges for 2024
+The Best 36-Inch Dual Fuel and Gas Professional Ranges for 2024

 Wolf-GR366-and-DF366

-Wolf is a premium appliance brand, owned by Sub-Zero.
+Wolf is a premium appliance brand owned by Sub-Zero.
 Wolf is most well-known for its red knobs and dual-stack burners.

 Let's look at Wolf's best features.

-In terms of burners, Wolf’s dual fuel range has 20,000 and 18,000 BTU burners, while the all-gas GR series features 15,000 BTU burners.
+In terms of burners, Wolf's dual fuel range has 20,000 and 18,000 BTU (British thermal units) burners, while the all-gas GR series features only 15,000 BTU burners.

 Wolf Gourmet